China's devaluation fires cannon in global currency war

 “The overnight devaluation of the Chinese yuan will likely be seen by Fed officials as a minor headwind to growth, but is not significant enough to change our base view of September liftoff,” wrote Michael Feroli, economist at J.P.
 Morgan Chase, on Tuesday.

-The yuan’s slide to a three-year low instantly rippled across the world markets.
-South Korea’s won fell 1.6 percent against the dollar, its biggest fall in 10 months, and South African central bank governor Lesetja Kganyago said his country’s exports would be less competitive.
+The yuan's slide to a three-year low instantly rippled across the world markets.
+South Korea's won fell 1.6 percent against the dollar KRW=, its biggest fall in 10 months, and South African central bank governor Lesetja Kganyago said his country's exports would be less competitive.
 [MKTS/GLOB]

 “If China is really moving toward greater alignment with the market, which implies greater yuan weakness, this may be a factor that adds more pressure on China-related currencies,” Barclays Asia-based strategists said in a note on Tuesday.